 In our family, it was the summer of 1975.
 I was eight.
 We were to embark on a family odyssey that would have us travel from Connecticut to Maine to Canada and then home.
 This trip had been meticulously planned by our parents.
 My sisters and I were loaded into our Ford Country Squire.
-My parents were captain and navigator, or more accurately, driver and the person who answered all questions and handed out grapes when we were hungry.
-My two sisters sat in the middle seats and I, as the youngest, sat in a cave I’d made of the luggage in the way-back.
+My parents were captain and navigator, or more accurately driver and the person who answered all questions and handed out grapes when were hungry.
+My two sisters were in the middle seats and I, as the youngest, was in a self-made cave from all the luggage in the way back.

-Driving to Maine is something we did often, as our mother was from there, and we loved visiting our grandparents in Augusta.
+Driving to Maine is something we did often as our Mother was from Maine and we loved visiting our grandparents in Augusta.
 This time it was just a provisioning stop for our adventure in Canada.
-We were going to a remote camp family friends owned.
+We were going to family friend’s remote camp.
 Very remote.
 Our mother was concerned about being able to get food.
 My father thought an extra bottle of Rye was in order.
 Someone may have mentioned to me in passing that bears regularly visited the camp.
 My sisters wanted to know if there was electricity.
 There wasn’t.

 When we arrived at the camp after a 10-hour drive from Augusta and 40-minute boat ride across a very large lake I remembered immediately the passing reference to bears and kept my eyes peeled.